artluai/spoolcast/README.md

 - session-specific working files
 - generated review artifacts or renders

-Keep session-specific content in the separate content directory, for example:
+Keep session-specific content in the separate content directory:
 - `../spoolcast-content/`

+## How It Works

+1. Write a shot list with narration per beat.
+2. Group adjacent beats into chunks.
+3. Generate one illustration per chunk via the kie.ai provider, locked to a per-session style anchor.
+4. Run the preprocessor — each scene PNG becomes a numbered frame folder showing the reveal.
+5. Remotion plays the frame folders in chunk order, synced to narration audio.
+6. Output is an MP4 in the session's `renders/` directory.

 ## Commands